benjaminpants/MTM101BMDE/README.md

 # MissingTextureMan101's Baldi Modding Dev API

 An API designed for the development and cross-compatibility between multiple Baldi's Basics Plus mods.
-You'll need [BepInEx 5](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.2) to utilize this API.
+You'll need [BepInEx 5](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.2) to utilize this API, and [FixPluginTypesSerialization](https://github.com/xiaoxiao921/FixPluginTypesSerialization) for all custom components to behave correctly.
 Documentation is still very sparse and WIP, and may be out of date.
 I suggest looking at my [content packs](https://github.com/benjaminpants/BaldiContentPacks) or other similar mods for a decent reference.

 ## Features